A Snake River Saga

 Minidoka Memorial Hospital continues to be owned by Minidoka County.
 Rather than building a new hospital, Minidoka County has opted to remodel and build additions when needed.
 Prior to 1977, the nursing home division of Minidoka Memorial Hospital operated at near 100% capacity.
 In 1977, the east wing of Minidoka Memorial Hospital was completed, more than doubling the number of available nursing home beds.
 An intensive care addition was added in 1984, and a CT room was created in l993.
 A 15,000 square foot surgical addition was added onto the west end of the hospital building with funds borrowed from the Idaho Health Facilities Authority in 1998.
 The newest addition is the Minidoka Medical Plaza which was completed in July of 2015.
 Some other recent updates include expansion and remodeling of the emergency room, medical floor, patient rooms, guest waiting rooms and modernization of the Lab and Radiology departments which were completed in 2013.

 One of the most important services provided by Minidoka Memorial Hospital is recruiting and retaining physicians.
-Currently The Medical Staff includes 6 family physicians, 1 general surgeon, 1 internist, 2 nurse practitioners, a physician’s assistant, and numerous consulting physicians, including 3 orthopedic surgeons.
+Currently The Medical Staff includes 4 family physicians, 1 general surgeon, 3 internist, 5 nurse practitioners, and numerous consulting physicians, including 3 orthopedic surgeons.

 The medical care available for County residents has grown to meet and often exceed the needs of a region and population of this size.
 The reason for this benefit is the existence of Minidoka Memorial Hospital in the competitive medical environment in Rupert, Minidoka County, Idaho.